cloudsolver/aws-saa/molecules/CloudFront.md

 Regional Caches are large than POPs and can hold less popular objects.
 This saves a trip to the origin servers and keeps objects cached closest to the customer.

 - You can enable geo restrictions in CloudFront. #secure
-- You can choose **Price Class 100**, viewers in India might experience higher latency than if you choose **Price Class 200**. #cost-optimized
+- You can choose **Price Class 100**, viewers in India might experience higher latency than if you choose **Price Class 200**. #CostOptimized
-- Lambda@Edge with CloudFront enables a variety of ways to customize the content that CloudFront delivers. #usecase
+- Lambda@Edge with CloudFront enables a variety of ways to customize the content that CloudFront delivers. #UseCase
-- Accelerate static site delivery, VOD, field-level encryption are some of the usecases.
+- Accelerate static site delivery, VOD, field-level encryption are some of the UseCases.

 ## References